Summary

 By the end of this module, you will be able to:

-- Explain the function and import of determining the Criminal History Category for a particular defendant;
+- Explain the function and importance of determining the Criminal History Category for a particular defendant;

-- Calculate the length of a defendant's prior sentence;
+- Determine the length of a defendant's prior sentence;

-- Determine if a defendant's prior sentence falls within the applicable time frame to count for criminal history points;
+- Assess whether a defendant's prior sentence falls within the applicable time frame to count for criminal history points;

 - Describe special rules used to score particular prior sentences; and